Selection Panel

 Presenting

-The 2023 Premier's Awards selection panel members
+The 2024 Premier's Awards selection panel members

 Marie-Lison Fougère

-Former Deputy Minister, Government of Ontario
+Former Deputy Minister, Ontario

 Fougère holds a bachelor’s degree from Dalhousie University and a master’s degree from York University.
 She is fluent in French, English and German.